 Black Tea’s Arrival

-In 1835, the British set up tea plantations in Assam, India.
+In 1835, the British set up tea farms in Assam, India.
 The black teas produced there made their way into local masala chai recipes.
 This was the first appearance of masala chai as it's known today, complete with spices, milk, sweetener, and tea.
 However, this mixture lacked mass appeal in the region, as tea was primarily an export and was too expensive for most Indians.

 Mass Popularity in India